takatoh/inputscriptparser/README.md

 ## Grammar

-The grammar is as follows
+The grammar is as follows:

 1. A `script` representing the entire input data consists of one or more `statement`.
 2. A `statement` consists of a `command` and zero or more `arg`.